-Master of Public Administration
+Master of Public Administration (MPA)

 The Hamline University master of public administration (MPA) gives working professionals the practical knowledge, tools, and skills they need to manage effectively and to meet the complex fiscal and economic challenges of their sector.
 The MPA is available at the Hamline University Saint Paul and Minneapolis campuses.
 The flexible model is offered in St. Paul and the online hybrid model is offered in Minneapolis.

 All students in the MPA program are required to complete forty-eight academic credits.
-This includes eight required core courses, three elective courses, one final course (either Capstone Skills Development or Master's Thesis).
+This includes eight required core courses, three elective courses, and the Capstone.
 For some students, an internship with a government entity is also a program requirement.